 - Connections to public health infrastructures like registry and illness database systems.

-EMR “compute” data, which means they manipulate patient data in a useful way rather than merely storing it.
+Electronic medical records (EMRs) “compute” data, which means they manipulate patient data in a useful way rather than merely storing it.

 Electronic medical records provide for the rapid and methodical diagnosis and resolution of operational issues for authorized providers.
 Finding and fixing such issues is a lot more work and time-consuming with a paper-based system.